CVLAB-Unibo/ML4CV-assignment-2025-26/README.md

 1. **Qualitative results**, i.e. ranking of the first few detected and identified people with respect to the query image and person (from the test set).
 An example of qualitative is the <a href="#prw_datapoints">image above</a>.
 2. **Quantitative results** (a.k.a. metrics), i.e. *mAP* and *top-1 ranking*.
 These metrics should guide you in the design and tuning of your model.
 Look into papers showing experiments on PRW (e.g. [[2](https://arxiv.org/abs/2210.12903), [3](https://arxiv.org/abs/2203.09642), [4](https://arxiv.org/abs/2204.03340), [5](https://arxiv.org/abs/2103.11617)]) to know the range of values you should strive for. **N.B.:** a detected box is considered a true positive if it has an **IoU > 0.5** with the ground truth box and the ID matches.
+> [!IMPORTANT]
+> In order to compute metrics in a way that is consistent with the literature and uniform among you, make sure to adapt the ``eval_search_prw`` function I have provided you ([here](https://github.com/CVLAB-Unibo/ML4CV-assignment-2025-26/blob/main/eval_function.py)) to work with your code.
+Intuition for the *mAP in ranking tasks* can be found [here](https://www.evidentlyai.com/ranking-metrics/mean-average-precision-map).

 3. **Experimental procedure**.
 Do not just show me the results of your final model; instead, perform ablation studies that (empirically) prove how your *main* choices positively affect the model performance.
 Any result you show must be critically discussed and/or interpreted and have an actual impact on your investigation.
 4. **Clarity of exposition and code readability**. `main.ipynb` must be a combination of textual and code cells whose content is intertwined: do not write text cells referencing code that I cannot see anywhere (not even in external scripts) nor write non-trivial code cells with no textual explanation preceding them.
 External scripts, if present, should be well-structured (classes, functions, etc.), well-written (mnemonic variable names, no random commented lines, etc.) and well-documented.
 Plots and tables are always welcomed.